ccuqme/swarofi-updater/README.md

-# RPM-OSTree Updater & Waybar Applet
+# GUI Updater & Waybar Applet for Fedora Sericea

 This repository contains a shell script and Waybar applet specifically designed for Fedora Sericea to manage RPM-OSTree updates and notifications.
 The script uses Rofi to create windows for user interaction.
 Modifications might be required to make it work on other distributions.

-Flatpak support might be added.
-I'll look into it when I have some more time.
+Flatpak integration is in the works, and should be done tomorrow.

 ## Demo